dusty-learning/es6/classes/README.md

 So with the introduction of ES6 there was also added support for "classes"

 As a functional developer I will tell you to avoid these as they only need to headache and bad practice.
-However as a provider of education I will try to help you understand them, though that might be hard because I avoid them so much I don't really understand them.
+However as a provider of education I will try to help you understand them.

 MDN link: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class

 ## What are Classes?

-The best comparison within JavaScript to a class is probably `constructors` and `prototypes` the `class` addition tries to somewhat give this wildwest style of development in JavaScript a structure to follow did it succeed?
-Ehhhhhhhhhhh...
+The best comparison within JavaScript to a class is probably `constructors` and `prototypes` the `class` addition tries to somewhat give this wildwest style of development in JavaScript a structure to follow.
+Did it succeed in it's mission?
+Sort of.

 ## Usage